 Paper review of: Multi-Contrast Super-Resolution MRI Through a Progressive Network

-Gives a summary of the application domain of the paper
+Application domain.

 A summary of the application domain of this paper would be the use of a one-level non-progressive neural network and a two-level progressive neural network to sample multi-contrast super-resolution (SR) MRI images.
 The non-progressive network is used for low up-sampling and the two-level progressive network is used for high up-sampling.

 The paper has three main contributions which will be described to give more detail: